-The University places great value on external examiners and the expertise you bring to this role.
+The University places great value on External Examiners and the expertise you bring to this role.
 The views of all external examiners are important to the University's quality assurance processes and the reports we obtain from you receive careful consideration at School and University level.

-This guidance document supplements the University's Code of Practice on External Examining and should assist you to carry out your duties effectively.
+This guidance document supplements the University's Code of Practice on External Examining for Nursing Programmes and should assist you to carry out your duties effectively.
 It includes contact details, information on how the external examiner system is managed at University College Birmingham, and provides links to relevant sections of University legislation.